-Anthony Fuga is a Chicago intellectual property litigator and represents clients – plaintiffs or defendants – in all forms of IP disputes.
-Mr. Fuga has represented clients in patent, trade secret, trademark, copyright and Computer Fraud and Abuse Act (CFAA) disputes.
+Anthony Fuga is a Chicago intellectual property (IP) attorney representing clients in all forms of IP litigation, including patent, trade secret, trademark, copyright and Computer Fraud and Abuse Act (CFAA) disputes.

 Mr. Fuga's recent successes include:

-Mr. Fuga serves as an editor and author for Holland & Knight's Section 101 Blog that features news and analysis concerning 35 U.S.C. § 101, including case law updates, news from the United States Patent and Trademark Office and potential legislative changes to Section 101.
+Mr. Fuga serves as the editor and an author for Holland & Knight's Section 101 Blog.
+The blog features news and analysis concerning 35 U.S.C. § 101, including case law updates, news from the U.S. Patent and Trademark Office, and potential legislative changes to Section 101 of the Patent Act.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.